 Independently of the way in which parity is broken, right-handed neutrinos are included since neutrinos must be massive particles.
 Moreover, neutrinos may be Dirac or Majorana particles depending on the scalar representation of the model to be considered.
 For instance, if active neutrinos were Majorana fermions and right-handed neutrinos were heavy, complex scalar triplets would have to be added and type-I seesaw mechanism would be implemented~\cite{Mohapatra:1979ia}.
 On the contrary, if neutrinos were Dirac fermions~\cite{Senjanovic:1978ev} scalar bi-doublets and a doublet of $SU(2)_R$ would have to be considered and there would be no heavy right-handed neutrinos since they are related with the active ones in the Dirac field $\nu=\nu_L+\nu_R$ with the mass term $m_D\bar{\nu}\nu$.
 In this case the smallness of the neutrino masses need a fine tuning unless three bi-doublets are introduced~\cite{Chavez:2019yal}.

-As we assume explicit parity violation from the very begining: $g_L\not=g_R$, the left- and right- mixing matrices are different from each other, and also the scalar particle content is not constrained since each right-handed scalar multiplet does not have necessarily a left-handed partner.
-Only fermions do exist in left- and right-handed doublets but this is not imposed in the scalar sector: In other words, we introduce only scalar doublets or triplets under $SU(2)_R$ without their respective counterparts under $SU(2)_L$.
-Then, from the point of view of the parity violation, this model is not better than the standard model, it just places in the same foot the left- and right-handed components of the known fermions, predicting also new weak interactions.
+As we assume explicit parity violation from the very begining: $g_L\not=g_R$, the left- and right- mixing matrices are different from each other, and also the scalar particle content is not constrained, since each right-handed scalar multiplet does not necessarily have left-handed partner.
+Only in the fermionic sector we introduce both left- and right-handed doublets, but this is not imposed in the scalar sector: In other words, we introduce only scalar doublets or triplets under $SU(2)_R$ without their respective counterparts under $SU(2)_L$.
+Then, from the point of view of the parity violation, this model is not better than the SM; it just places the left- and right-handed components of the known fermions on the same footing, and also predicts new weak interactions.

-The outline of this paper is as follows.
-In Sec.~\ref{sec:model} we write the particle spectrum of the model while in Sec.~\ref{sec:gauge} analyze the gauge boson sector considering one scalar bi-doublet, $\Phi\sim(\mathbf{2}_L,\mathbf{2}_R,0)$, and one doublet of $SU(2)_R$, $\chi_R\sim(\textbf{1}_L,\textbf{2}_R,+1)$.
-The fermion-vector boson interactions are considered in Sec.~\ref{sec:leptonsw} and, in Sec.~\ref{sec:yukawa} we deal with the lepton mass generation and Yukawa interactions with the scalar multiplets considered in Sec.~\ref{sec:gauge} and in this case neutrinos are Dirac particles.
-The introduction of a scalar triplet like $\Delta_R\sim (\textbf{1}_L,\textbf{3}_R,2)$, could have been considered but it is not relevant for the main purpose of this paper.
+The structure of this paper is as follows.
+In Sec.~\ref{sec:model}, we describe the particle spectrum of the model, while in Sec.~\ref{sec:gauge}, we analyse the gauge boson sector by considering one scalar bi-doublet, $\Phi\sim(\mathbf{2}_L,\mathbf{2}_R,0)$, and one doublet of $SU(2)_R$, $\chi_R\sim(\textbf{1}_L,\textbf{2}_R,+1)$.
+The fermion-vector boson interactions are considered in Sec.~\ref{sec:leptonsw} and, in Sec.~\ref{sec:yukawa} we deal with the lepton mass generation and Yukawa interactions with the scalar multiplets considered in Sec.~\ref{sec:gauge}; in this case, neutrinos are Dirac particles.
+The introduction of a scalar triplet like $\Delta_R\sim (\textbf{1}_L,\textbf{3}_R,2)$, could have been considered, but it is not relevant for the main purpose of this paper.
 Phenomenological consequences and conclusions are discussed in Secs.~\ref{sec:feno} and \ref{sec:con}, respectively.